KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 ## Iterating hashtables
-Because a hashtable is a collection of key/value pairs, you have to iterate over it differently than you would an array or normal list of items.
+Because a hashtable is a collection of key/value pairs, you have to iterate over it differently than you would an array or a normal list of items.

 The first thing to notice is that if you pipe your hashtable, the pipe treats it like one object.